League of Revolutionary Black Workers: League activities and ideology

-Organization of the League
+Rise of factions

-The League quickly grew to include around 80 central members and a seven-person executive committee including: General Baker, Kenneth Cockrel, Mike Hamlin, Luke Tripp, John Watson, John Williams, and Chuck Wooten.

-Despite its ideological coherence, there were several schools of thought within the League about the most effect tactics for the organization to pursue.
-The first school of thought was most heavily emphasized by General Baker and Chuck Wooten.
-This tendency within the organization stressed the importance of in-plant organizing and the creation of new revolutionary union movements as the primary concern of the organization, and viewed other tasks as secondary to this goal.

-This idea is perhaps most clearly articulated in the League's constitution, which stated:
+The League's central staff (CS) swelled to 80 members, who were controlled by a seven-person Executive Board (EB) consisting of General Baker, Kenneth Cockrel, Mike Hamlin, Luke Tripp, John Watson, John Williams, and Chuck Wooten.
+Factions arose within the EB based on differing notions about the most effective tactics for the League to pursue.
+The first faction was led by General Baker and Chuck Wooten.
+They stressed in-plant organizing and the creation of new RUMs as the primary task of the organization.
+This idea was articulated in the League's constitution:

 We must act swiftly to help organize DRUM type organizations wherever there are Black workers, be it in Lynn Townsend's kitchen, the White House, White Castle, Ford Rouge, the Mississippi Delta, the plains of Wyoming, the mines of Bolivia, the rubber plantations of Indonesia, the oil fields of Biafra, or the Chrysler plant in South Africa.